dell/csm-docs/content/docs/csidriver/installation/helm/powermax.md

 - CSI Driver for Dell PowerMax
 - Kubernetes External Provisioner, which provisions the volumes
 - Kubernetes External Attacher, which attaches the volumes to the containers
-- Kubernetes External Snapshotter, which provides snapshot support
+- Kubernetes External Snapshotter, which provides snapshot support-
+- CSI PowerMax ReverseProxy, which maximizes CSI driver and Unisphere performance
 - Kubernetes External Resizer, which resizes the volume
 - (optional) Kubernetes External health monitor, which provides volume health status
-- (optional) CSI PowerMax ReverseProxy, which maximizes CSI driver and Unisphere performance
 - (optional) Dell CSI Replicator, which provides Replication capability.

 The node section of the Helm chart installs the following component in a _DaemonSet_ in the specified namespace: